-Appendix A 'System specific event IDs' page 325
+Separation A 'System specific event IDs' page 333

 - You may read the diagnostics buffer of the CPU via the Siemens SIMATIC Manager.
-Besides of the standard entries in the diagnostics buffer, the VIPA CPUs support some additional specific entries as Event-IDs. - To monitor the diagnostics entries you choose in the Siemens SIMATIC Manager "PLC → Module information".
-Via the register "Diagnostics Buffer" you reach the diagnostics window. - The current content of the diagnostic buffer is stored at the memory card by means of the CMD DIAGBUF.

-Chap.
-4.18 'CMD - auto commands' page 114 - The diagnostic is independent from the operating mode of the CPU.
+Besides of the standard entries in the diagnostics buffer, the CPUs support some additional specific entries as Event-IDs. - To monitor the diagnostics entries you choose in the Siemens SIMATIC Manager 'PLC → Module information'.
+Via the register "Diagnostics Buffer" you reach the diagnostics window. - The current content of the diagnostic buffer is stored at the memory card by means of the CMD DIAGBUF. - The diagnostic is independent from the operating mode of the CPU.
 You may store a max. of 100 diagnostic entries in the CPU.